top of page

 Suzanne Booker

+I just wanted to share this photo with you all, and say a big thank for helping me get to this point.
+I feel so happy and well and I've got my sparkly eyes back.
+Yippee!
 I've had my post op appointment today, sixteen days on from my operation at the Northern General Hospital in Sheffield with Mr Balasubramanian.
 I had 3 adenomas removed and the thymus too.

-I have been so ill for so long (at least 7 or 8 years) & I longed for the day I woke up and felt 'normal'.
+I've been so ill for so long (at least 7/8 years) & I longed for the day I woke up and felt 'normal'.
 I can feel the benefits already.
 It's still really early days, but my vision is seriously much clearer, I can think more clearly.
 I have more energy now.
+I'm not constipated anymore, I didn't lose my singing voice, I sleep much better and I have got my sparkly green eyes back.
+My wound is healing really well too.
+My levels today are; PTH 23, adjusted calcium 2.10 mmol/L

 Suzanne Booker.jpg

-I'm being mindful as I have Osteopenia.
-I'm only 49, but I've been advised to take daily calcium tablets and have a high calcium diet, daily Vitamin D,
+I'm being mindful as I have osteopenia.
+I'm only 49, but I've been advised to take daily calcium tablets and have a high calcium diet, daily Vitamin D, yearly bloods at the doctors, bone density scan in eighteen months time.
+Alongside all of this I am taking the supplements suggested by this group.

+I understand everyone's recovery is different and I'm being mindful to still take it easy and resting up but listen to my body too.
+Trying to have a little walk everyday and get some sunshine on my face too.
 Thank you all for your support on here.
 I have to say on my dark days when the light at the end of the tunnel was dim and gloomy, this support group was my life saver and I hope my positive story might help someone.

 Christine Tomlinson